marcellbarsony/dotfiles/firefox/README.md

 1. Sign in to Firefox

-2. Sign in to containers & enable sync
+2. Sign in to Containers & enable sync

 3. Wait until settings & plugin sync